-If there are any difficulties, refer to the Help and advice using Students Online page or see the NESA Coordinator, Ms Giameos.
+If there are any difficulties, refer to the https://studentsonline.nesa.nsw.edu.au/help page or see the NESA Coordinator, Ms Giameos.

 Disability Provisions

 Disability provisions are approved by NESA to provide students who have a permanent or temporary disability with practical support in the Higher School Certificate examinations.
 Regardless of the nature of the disability, the provisions granted will be solely determined by the implications for the student's functioning in an examination situation.